kmahon37/plex-dvr-waker/README.md

 *Arguments:*
 ```
   --wakeup              Creates or updates a Windows Task Scheduler 'wakeup' task that will wakeup the
-                        computer 15 seconds before the next scheduled recording time.
+                        computer 15 seconds before the next scheduled recording time or Plex maintenance time.

   --sync                Creates or updates a Windows Task Scheduler 'sync' task to run at the specified
-                        interval and sync the 'wakeup' task with the next scheduled recording time.
+                        interval and sync the 'wakeup' task with the next scheduled recording time or Plex
+                        maintenance time.

   --interval=MINUTES    (Default: 15) The interval to sync the 'wakeup' task with the next scheduled
-                        recording time.
+                        recording time or Plex maintenance time.

   --monitor             Creates or updates a Windows Task Scheduler 'monitor' task to run in the background
                         when the computer starts up that will monitor the Plex library database file for
-                        changes and update the 'wakeup' task based on the next scheduled recording time.
+                        changes and update the 'wakeup' task based on the next scheduled recording time or
+                        Plex maintenance time.

   --debounce=SECONDS    (Default: 5) Since the Plex library database can change multiple times within a
                         short time, upon the first change it will wait the specified number of seconds
                         before it updates the Task Scheduler 'wakeup' task with the next scheduled recording
-                        time.
+                        time or Plex maintenance time.

   --verbose             Prints all messages to standard output.
 ```